IustinianPetrariu/Java/README.md

-# Lab VIII - Working on some details about the code and adding a style for table
+# Lab IX-to many files for a single directory-'Laboratorul IX'.
+Fixing some details about the implementations